mtzfactory/nango/docs/docs/introduction.md

 ## 🧑‍💻 Cool, who uses it?

-- Smart engineers in SaaS companies that build native CRM, payments or marketing integrations for their customers as part of their products
+-   Smart engineers in SaaS companies who build in-app integrations related to CRM contacts, payment transactions, HRIS employees, etc.
-- Awesome weekend-warriors who automate their lifes by syncing bank transactions or saved recipes for further processing
+-   Awesome weekend-warriors who automate their lives by syncing bank transactions or saved cooking recipes for further processing
-- Sleep deprived hackathon hackers who want to focus on getting all the real-estate listings into a DB fast instead of building infra
+-   Sleep-deprived hackathon hackers who want to focus on getting all the real-estate listings into a DB fast instead of building infra
 -   Chuck Norris.

 ## 🔍 Sounds good, how can I check it out?